 Figure 6.
-Experimental setup with a dedicated acquisition architecture and measurement system for the energy consumption analysis.
+Experimental setup for the energy consumption analysis, with a dedicated acquisition architecture and measurement system.

 sYSTEM TESTING AND EXPERIMENTAL RESULTS

-The objective of this section is to illustrate the results of the experimental activities carried out in the laboratory and outdoor.
-This latter is also important in the effort to test the behavioral capabilities of the wheeled vehicle to work outdoor, and in stress conditions (namely, operating modes with high current absorption by the motors as the wheels are blocked due to an obstacle on the path or rough terrain that must be crossed), highlighting eventual differences between the two types of PV panels, capable to supply 20 % of the total energy amount required by the mobile robot during diurnal activities, but obviously not in case of night operations.
+The objective of this section is to illustrate the results of the experiments carried out in the laboratory and outdoors.
+The latter condition was important in order to test the behavioural capabilities of the wheeled vehicle when working outdoors and in stress conditions (namely, during operating modes with high current absorption by the motors, such as when the wheels are blocked due to an obstacle on the path or the terrain is rough).
+The outdoor experiments were also done to highlight the differences between the two types of PV panels able to supply 20 % of the total energy amount required by the mobile robot during diurnal activities (but obviously not during night operations).

-This experimental activity aimed to verify the dependencies between the trend of the absorbed current and the operating conditions under stress suffered by the robot due to any obstacles along the path or sudden changes in trajectory that cause speed variations.
-It should be noted that the average speed of the wheeled robot is about 1.5 m/s; it advances and reverses after a certain time and our tests are carried out on a surface where the wheels can turn freely.
-With mobile robot traveling at a constant speed, Figure 7a shows the current variation over time because the robot moves back and forth; in the change of motion direction, an abrupt braking occurs, so affecting the current consumption.
+The experiments aimed to verify the dependencies between the trend of the absorbed current and the operating conditions under stress suffered by the robot due to any obstacles along the path or sudden changes in trajectory that cause speed variations.
+It should be noted that the average speed of the wheeled robot was about 1.5 m/s.
+It was set up to advance and reverse after a certain time, and our tests were carried out on a surface that allowed the wheels to turn freely.
+Although the mobile robot travelled at a constant speed, Figure 7a shows a variation in current over time because the robot moved back and forth; during the change of direction, an abrupt braking occurred, which affected current consumption.